Book an Open Day

 Top reasons to study with us

-On successful completion of this programme, you should be able to achieve the following objectives.
+On successful completion of this course, you should be able to achieve the following objectives.

 - Evaluate and criticise theories and concepts expressed to account for substance use and assess how these have informed the development of substance use policies and intervention.